Disney World RV Park

-There are 788 campsites at Fort Wilderness each of which fit into one of a combination of 4 categories: Premium, Preferred, Full Hook Up and Partial Hook Up.
-Prices depend on location and facilities for each camp site.
+There are 788 campsites at Fort Wilderness each of which fit into one of a combination of 4 categories: Premium, Preferred, Full Hook-Up and Partial Hook Up.
+Prices depend on location and facilities for each campsite.

-Premium Sites are the largest on the resort and are in the very best locations.
-If you have an RV which is 45 feet or over then these are your only option.
-The Premium sites have all hook ups available for electricity (30/50 amp), water, sewer and cable television.
+Premium Sites are up to 18 feet by 60 feet If you have an RV which is 45 feet or over then these are your only option.
+The Premium sites have all hookups available for electricity (30/50 amp), water, sewer, and cable television.
 They also have access to the internet which is available at an additional fee.

 Photo by Darren Wittko

-The most expensive Holiday Season for 2013 starts at $97 a night and rises to $132 for a Premium site.
-Still a pretty good rate for a Disney resort with all the benefits that this brings.
+The most expensive Holiday Season for 2020 starts at $172 a night and rises to $228 for a Premium site.
+Still a pretty good rate for a Disney World resort with all the benefits that this brings.

-The Disney World RV parK is the only Disney resort property where you can bring your pets – they are welcome on some of the locations for an additional charge of $5 per night.
+The Disney World RV park is the only Disney resort property where you can bring your pets – they are welcome on some of the locations for an additional charge of $5 per night.

 One of the drawbacks of the Fort Wilderness Resort is that is is very large and you have to either use the internal bus resort transportation or rent a bike or golf cart to get to the facilities and the buses which will take you to the Disney World parks.
 You can have a long wait for one of the buses to transport you around the loops to the main bus stop.

 The recreational facilities at Fort Wilderness Resort are excellent.
 There are 2 heated swimming pools, tennis courts, basketball and volleyball courts.
-There is plenty to do on Bay Lake including fishing, parasailing, water skiing and renting a range of water craft.
+There is plenty to do on Bay Lake including fishing, parasailing, water skiing, and renting a range of watercraft.

-Tri-Circle-D Ranch and Stables is a popular place which offers pony rides and trail rides every day.
+Tri-Circle-D Ranch and Stables is a popular place that offers pony rides and trail rides every day.
 You can even take a Wagon Ride around the resort.
 So you will not be short of activities to keep you busy at the resort.

-There are some choices for dining at Fort Wilderness with two restaurants, two dinner shows and a snack bar.
+There are some choices for dining at Fort Wilderness with two restaurants, two dinner shows, and a snack bar.
 The Hoop De Du Musical Revue is the oldest and many say the best Disney World dinner show and this is held at Pioneer Hall at Fort Wilderness.

 Whilst it may come as a big surprise that there is a Disney World RV park once the secret is out then guests do tend to return after that first visit.
-This is one of Disney’s best kept secrets but now you are in the know so why not give it a try?
+This is one of Disney’s best-kept secrets but now you are in the know so why not give it a try?

 You may also enjoy: